AERCHeli/AERC_RF_Widgets/README.md

 # 📋 AERC RotorFlight & Ethos Widgets

 ## Overview
-This package contains a range of widgets for use on Frsky Ethos transmitters that leverage a variety of useful RotorFlight telemetry sensors to provide visual and audio information that I felt is valuable when flying RC Helicopters.
+This package contains a range of widgets for use on Frsky Ethos transmitters that leverage a variety of useful RotorFlight telemetry sensors to provide visual and audio information that myself and some fellow RC Heli pilots felt is valuable when flying RC Helicopters.

 ** WHILST TESTING OF THESE WIDGETS HAS BEEN EXTENSIVE, USE THESE WIDGETS AT YOUR OWN RISK **